airsstack/.github/profile/README.md

-# AirsStack - Personal AI Infrastructure
+# AirsStack - An Open-source AI Technology Stacks

 **Building Blocks for Your AI-Powered Future**

-Welcome to AirsStack - an open-source organization dedicated to democratizing AI infrastructure through composable building blocks.
+Welcome to AirsStack - an open-source organization dedicated to democratizing AI infrastructure and technology stacks through composable building blocks.
 We believe in AI sovereignty: you should own and control your AI tools, data, and workflows without vendor lock-in or privacy compromises.

 ## 🎯 Our Mission